eliranwong/letmedoit/README.md

 # Highlight - Plugins

-Developers can write their own plugins to add functionalities or to run customised tasks with myhand
+Developers can write their own plugins to add functionalities or to run customised tasks with MyHand

 Read more at https://github.com/eliranwong/myhand/wiki/Plugins-%E2%80%90-Overview